Home Maryland Criminal Justice Degree Programs

 Outlook for Criminal Justice in Maryland

 The larger cities in Maryland are good places to look for employment.
 Maryland is ranked as one of the top 15 most dangerous states.
-Detectives earn more than in most other states at nearly $99,880 a year.
-Police make around $66,020 and corrections officers earn more than $48,550 according to 2017 data collected by the U.S. Bureau of Labor Statistics.
+Detectives earn more than in most other states at $117,800 a year.
+Police make around $73,350 per year and corrections officers earn $54,450, according to 2022 data collected by the U.S. Bureau of Labor Statistics.

-The job posting website Jobs2Careers listed 21 openings for criminal justice professionals in October 2013.
-The top postings were for police officers, corrections officers, military police supervisors and homeland security.
+Job posting websites list many openings for criminal justice professionals in Maryland.
+The top postings are for police officers, corrections officers, military police supervisors and homeland security.
 The cities with the most number of job openings included Baltimore, Laurel and Catonsville.

 Because of its proximity to the nation’s capital in Washington, D.C., working in homeland security is a viable option for Maryland residents interested in a criminal justice career.
 People who work for homeland security may work for any of the following employers: